hungarian cookie treasures

 -

-2Add the flour one cup at a time, mixing until evenly incorporated.
-Remove dough from mixer and press it into a ball.
+Step 2Add the flour, one cup at a time, mixing until evenly incorporated.
+Remove the dough from the mixer and press it into a ball.
 Wrap in plastic and allow to rest in the refrigerator for 1 hour.

 -